Thorium/the-elmish-book/chapters/elm/project-structure.md

 <resolved-image source="/images/elm/elmish-project-structure.png" />

 Since `Fable.Elmish` and `Fable.React` are both *transitive* dependencies of `Fable.Elmish.React` these are also pulled in when you reference `Fable.Elmish.React`.
 However, `Fable.React` is the binding used to interact with React.
-We need to install React as well from npm, which we already do if you take a look into the `package.json` file:
+We need to install React as well from npm, which we already do if you take a look at the `package.json` file:

 ```json {highlight: [8,9]}
 {